Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 3. The Varied Gameplay

-As I was playing through this game, fighting yet another level boss and trying to figure out how to defeat them, something hit me.
+Something hit me as I was playing through this game, fighting yet another level boss and trying to figure out how to defeat them.
 And no, I’m not talking about that troublesome oaf, King Dodongo.
 Every single one of these has involved completely different gameplay to defeat.
 Not just a different level setup or weapon, but completely different methods needed to beat them.

 Ocarina of Time

-Oh King Dodongo, you and your variable gameplay was no match for me (Source)
+Oh, King Dodongo, you and your variable gameplay were no match for me (Source)

 That’s how it is across the entire game.
-Some games rely on repetitive enemies and levels to pad out the game (Assassin’s Creed I’m looking at you).
+Some games rely on repetitive enemies and levels to pad out the game — Assassin’s Creed, I’m looking at you.
 But not Ocarina of Time, not at all.
-Every new level, and every new enemy, requires an amount of thought – and some helpful tips from my new best friend Navi.
-To me, that is an incredible feat that makes the game exciting to play and stops it from feeling like one long hard slog.
+Every new level and enemy requires a lot of thought – and some helpful tips from my new best friend, Navi.
+To me, that is an incredible feat that makes the game exciting to play and stops it from feeling like one long, hard slog.

 The Dregs at the End – Bottom 3 Lowlights

-Unfortunately no game is perfect (and if it is, I haven’t played it… yet) but it is fair to say that any disappointments in this game were minor at best.
+Unfortunately, no game is perfect, but it is fair to say that any disappointments in this game were minor at best.

 1. The Graphics